 Chris is one of Britain's most high-profile and successful presenters.
 He was born in 1966, in Warrington, England.
 His entrepreneurial zeal emerged at an early age, when he ran the local newsagent in his home town of Warrington and set up his own Kiss-o-gram and Private Detective agencies.
 He started his broadcasting career at Piccadilly Radio then moved to GLR, where his infamous Round at Chris's Saturday morning show attracted a huge cult following, and he later took the format to Virgin 1215.

 My first car was a Triumph Spitfire Mk3.
 It was green and I painted it red.
 I absolutely loved it - I used to leave it open every night so the vinyl roof didn’t get slashedChris Evans

-Chris dived into the nation's mornings in September 1992, spearheading the morning extravaganza alongside Gaby Roslin.
-From the first sitting, his name became synonymous with the television story of the decade and within weeks The BIG Breakfast topped 2 million viewers.
-Chris' years on the show made him a national star.
+Chris dived into the nation's mornings in September 1992 with the Big Breakfast, spearheading an early morning extravaganza alongside Gaby Roslin.
+His name became synonymous with the television story of the decade, and within weeks The Big Breakfast topped 2 million viewers - making Chris a national star.

 In 1993, Chris formed his own company called Ginger Productions to formulate a brand new variety show for Saturday nights: Don't Forget Your Toothbrush.
 Devised, written and performed by Chris, saw ratings peak at 6 million viewers.
 News of the totally original format resulted in a global clamour for the rights, which to date have been sold to networks throughout all over the world.